kataksk/evm_create_sh/README.md

 source ~/.bashrc
 conda activate evm

-cd /work2/yuka97524/Temma/26evidenceModeler
+cd /work2/yuka97524/Temma/26evidenceModeler/evm_create_sh

 ```

+`/work2/yuka97524/Temma/26evidenceModeler/evm_create_sh` is the directory of this repository.
-`/work2/yuka97524/Temma/26evidenceModeler` is a directory where files such as `x...` and `partitions_list.out` exist.
+The repository is assumed to be in the directory where files such as `x...` and `partitions_list.out` exist.

 > USAGE